Your Body Doesn’t Have to Keep the Score: Recover and Heal Childhood Trauma Through Somatic Therapy

 What is Somatic Therapy and How it Works

 In somatic work, it is believed that the body has a story to tell that can be quite different from the story of the mind.
 The goal is to help you integrate these stories.
-Over time, this leads to a powerful transformation of how you relate to yourself, your emotions, and the world around you.
+Somatic therapy for childhood trauma treats emotional and psychological scars by healing both the mind and the body simultaneously.

 How Does Somatic Therapy Help Heal Childhood Trauma?